Perfect Recovery for Random Geometric Graph Matching with Shallow Graph Neural Networks: Abstract

 \section{Abstract}

-We characterize the performance of graph neural networks for graph alignment problems in the presence of vertex feature information.
-More specifically, given two graphs that are independent perturbations of a single random geometric graph with noisy sparse features, the task is to recover an unknown one-to-one mapping between the vertices of the two graphs.
-We show under certain conditions on the sparsity and noise level of the feature vectors, a carefully designed one-layer graph neural network can with high probability recover the correct alignment between the vertices with the help of the graph structure.
-We also prove that our conditions on the noise level are tight up to logarithmic factors.
-Finally we compare the performance of the graph neural network to directly solving an assignment problem on the noisy vertex features.
-We demonstrate that when the noise level is at least constant this direct matching fails to have perfect recovery while the graph neural network can tolerate noise level growing as fast as a power of the size of the graph.
+We study the graph matching problem in the presence of vertex feature information using shallow graph neural networks.
+Specifically, given two graphs that are independent perturbations of a single random geometric graph with sparse binary features, the task is to recover an unknown one-to-one mapping between the vertices of the two graphs.
+We show under certain conditions on the sparsity and noise level of the feature vectors, a carefully designed two-layer graph neural network can, with high probability, recover the correct mapping between the vertices with the help of the graph structure.
+Additionally, we prove that our condition on the noise parameter is tight up to logarithmic factors.
+Finally, we compare the performance of the graph neural network to directly solving an assignment problem using the noisy vertex features and demonstrate that when the noise level is at least constant, this direct matching fails to achieve perfect recovery, whereas the graph neural network can tolerate noise levels growing as fast as a power of the size of the graph.
 Our theoretical findings are further supported by numerical studies as well as real-world data experiments.

-\section{Introduction}
+\section{INTRODUCTION}

-Graph neural networks~(GNNs)~\citep{kipf2016semi} have seen broad application in many important domains with graph-structured data since its inception including social networks~\citep{hamilton2017inductive}, computational biology~\citep{fan2019graph}, chemistry~\citep{gilmer2017neural}, and knowledge graphs~\citep{schlichtkrull2018modeling}.
-A standard graph neural network model (also called message passing neural network) consists of traditional multilayer perceptrons~(MLPs) injected with a message passing step that aggregates the hidden representations from neighboring vertices in the graph.
+Graph neural networks~(GNNs)~\citep{kipf2016semi} have seen broad application in many important domains involving graph-structured data since their inception, including social networks~\citep{hamilton2017inductive}, computational biology~\citep{fan2019graph}, chemistry~\citep{gilmer2017neural}, and knowledge graphs~\citep{schlichtkrull2018modeling}.
+A standard graph neural network model, also known as a message passing neural network, consists of traditional multilayer perceptrons~(MLPs) injected with a message passing step that aggregates the hidden representation from neighboring vertices in the graph.
 Although the message passing idea seems rather simple, GNNs have achieved wide success in various tasks, including node classification, link prediction, and learning graph properties (see \cite{zhou2020graph} for a recent survey and references therein).